-In this document, the scope of Azure Marketplace is mainland China, and “mirror image” or “image” mean the same thing.
+In this document, the scope of Azure Marketplace is China, and “mirror image” or “image” mean the same thing.
 Please note that VHD image files must be between 1GB and 1TB in size.

 1. Create a Linux image locally (outside Azure)